BeccAllfor1/django-todo-list/README.md

 - Display a list of all tasks in a user-friendly and organised manner.

-- Show task details including title, description, due date, and assigned member.
+- Show task details including title, description, date added, and assigned member.

-- Filter tasks by date added.
+- Order tasks by date added.

 - Allow users to comment on tasks to provide updates, feedback, or responses.